HomeSope Creek: The Name, and the Myth Built Around It

 So the real story behind Sope Creek is not that a charming tale picked up a few wrong details.
 It is that folklore turned a Cherokee family’s dispossession into something soft and easy on the conscience.
 The records refuse to cooperate with that version.
 They give Soap and Quaity back their names, their losses, and their place in history.
 That may not fit neatly on a park plaque.
 It is still the story worth telling.

-The official name for “Sope Creek” was formalized by the United States Department of the Interior in their 1962 publication Decisions on Names in the United States:
+The official name and spelling for “Sope Creek” and not “Soap Creek” was formalized by the United States Department of the Interior in their 1962 publication Decisions on Names in the United States:

 From the U. S. Department of the Interior’s Decisions on Names in the United States